Diptarkaa/cryptonite_taskphase_Diptarka/02ComprehendingCommands.md

 The next clue is in: /opt/busybox/busybox-1.33.2/include/config/feature/ps/additional The next clue is **delayed** --- it will not become readable until you enter the directory with 'cd'.`

+cat /usr/local/lib/python3.8/dist-packages/sympy/interactive/__pycache__/ALERT-TRAPPED
+cd /opt/busybox/busybox-1.33.2/include/config/feature/ps/additional
+ls -a
+cat TIP
+cd /usr/share/javascript/mathjax/unpacked/jax/output/HTML-CSS/fonts/STIX/SizeFourSym
+ls -a
+cat .TRACE
+cd /usr/share/help/oc/gedit
+ls -a
+cat INSIGHT
+cd /opt/kropr/.git/objects/3a
+ls
+cat BRIEF
+cd /usr/lib/ruby/2.7.0/csv
+ls -a
+cat REVELATION
+cd /opt/pwndbg/.venv/lib/python3.8/site-packages/pwnlib/constants
+ls -a
+cat SECRET
+cd /opt/ghidra/Ghidra/Processors/HCS08/data/languages
+cat NOTE-TRAPPED

+# 10. Making Directories

+mkdir /tmp/pwn
+touch /tmp/pwn/college
+/challenge/run

+`mkdir command is used to create a new directory`

+# 11. Finding files

+find / -name flag
+cat /usr/lib/python3/dist-packages/openid/server/__pycache__/flag

+`here we specified / so that it searches for all occurences in the whole file system.
+If we hadn't specified it, find would have just searched in the current working directory.`

+# 12. Linking files

+`you want two programs to access the same data, but the programs expect that data to be in two different locations.
+Luckily, Linux provides a solution to this quandry: links.`

+`In a filesystem, a file is, conceptually, an address at which the contents of that file live.
+A hard link is an alternate address that indexes that data --- accesses to the hard link and accesses to the original file are completely identical, in that they immediate yield the necessary data.
+A soft/symbolic link, instead, contains the original file name.
+When you access the symbolic link, Linux will realize that it is a symbolic link, read the original file name, and then (typically) automatically access that file.
+In most cases, both situations result in accessing the original data, but the mechanisms are different.`

+ln -s /flag ~/not-the-flag
+/challenge/catflag

+`ln -s actual_file file_referencing_actual_file`